IBM-Cloud/docs/services/mobileaccess/facebook-auth-web.md

 # Enabling Facebook authentication for web applications

-*Last updated: 20 July 2016*
+Last updated: 27 July 2016
 {: .last-updated}

 Use Facebook to authenticate users on your web app.
 Add {{site.data.keyword.amashort}} security functionality.

 ## Before you begin
 {: #facebook-auth-android-before}
 You must have:

 * A web app.
 * An instance of a  {{site.data.keyword.Bluemix_notm}} application that is protected by the {{site.data.keyword.amashort}} service.
 For more information about how to create a {{site.data.keyword.Bluemix_notm}} back-end application, see [Getting started](index.html).
 * The URI for the final redirect (after the authorization process completes).